AboNazari/AboNazari/README.md

 - For instance, take a look at this ternary operator '?':

-// taken from a well-known javascript library i = i ? i < 0 ?
+// taken from a well-known javascript library.

+i = i ? i < 0 ?
 Math.max(0, len + i) : i : 0;